gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 We decided to focus our analyses on bird species and collected the data available on eBird for the Warblers family.
-The complete database contains nearly 600 million observations, and presents two main advantages over other large scale datasets (Johnston et al., 2019): 1) data is structured as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, 2) the dataset is semi-structured and checklists are associated with metadata
+The complete database contains nearly 600 million observations, and presents two main advantages over other large scale datasets [@JohnHoch19]: 1) data is structured as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, 2) the dataset is semi-structured and checklists are associated with metadata